 And since one of the ways the EEOC defines workplace harassment is creating a hostile work environment, it can be challenging for HR professionals to put themselves in the shoes of all employees and identify every behavior that a reasonable person would say crosses the line into harassment — and that goes doubly for your employees.

-So to help you out, we’ve identified three types of workplace harassment, offered examples of each type, and provided some solutions that will help educate your employees for preventing workplace harassment.
+Here are three types of workplace harassment, examples, and solutions to help you educate your employees for preventing workplace harassment.

 Workplace Harassment Examples